 This document is the guiding policy for anyone who administers an official Biola social media account, whether as a student or an employee.
-An official Biola account is defined as any social media account (Facebook, Twitter, YouTube, Google+, Instagram, Pinterest, etc.) intended to communicate with external and internal constituents.
-This includes things like athletics news Twitter accounts, Facebook pages meant for recruiting students, pages for communicating with alumni, or pages meant to brand a university department to external audiences in the way that a website does.
-Student clubs, closed groups, classroom accounts and internal administration pages are now also considered official Biola social media accounts due to accessibility requirements from the Office of Civil Rights.
+An official Biola account is defined as any social media account (Facebook, Twitter, YouTube, Google+, Instagram, Pinterest, etc.) primarily intended to communicate with Biola's external constituents.
+This includes things like athletics news Twitter accounts, Facebook pages primarily meant for recruiting students, pages for communicating with alumni, or pages meant to brand a university department to external audiences in the way that a website does.
+Student clubs, closed groups, classroom accounts and internal administration pages are not considered official Biola social media accounts and do not fall under the purview of this document.

-If you have been asked to start a Biola-related social media account as part of your job at the university, but have not yet done so, please read this document and follow the steps before completing the Application for a Biola Social Media Account.
+If you have been asked to start a Biola-related social media account as part of your job at the university, but have not yet done so, please read this document and follow the steps before completing the Application for Official Status.